Making an Offer on a Property

 There are several ways you can buy property in Australia.
 The most common ways are at an Auction or by Private Treaty.
 In this article we will cover how to successfully make an offer on a property being sold by Private Treaty.
 It’s something that we as Buyers Agents do all the time and we have a few tips for you to improve your chances of success at the right price.

-1. Ensure you have done your research with regards to price
+1. Ensure you have done your research and asked the right questions

-2. Make an offer on a property in writing to the selling agent
+2. Make your offer in writing to the selling agent

 - The details of the property